dawsoneliasen/dawsoneliasen.github.io/index.md

 # Welcome

 Hi, my name is Dawson.
-I'm a Data Scientist based in Denver, Colorado.
+I'm a Data Scientist based in Colorado.
 <br />

 # Data Science

-I've been doing data science stuff since college.
-I worked at small research consultancy called Mountain Data Group for a while, doing all sorts of things including deep learning, inferential analyses, lots of visualizations, data processing systems, and much more.
-Now I'm working at [Theta](https://thetaclv.com), another small consulting shop delivering statistical expertise in CLV and CBCV.
+I've been working with data and machine learning since my sophomore year of college.
+Previously I have worked at small data science consultancies.
 I really love diving into data, tackling problems, investigating questions, creating beautiful visualizations and stories, and deploying elegant models and algorithms.
 <br />

 # Writing